 10K Top Finishers in Male and Female Category – Garmin Forerunner 45

 The awards ceremony for the overall and masters winners will be as soon as the official results are confirmed.

 We will make every attempt to give out the age-group awards as soon as possible.
 Please check at the awards tent after the race for the posting of race results as they become available.

 The age group and 1st masters awards will be determined by chip time.

 Pace Team members of the SmartPace Team will be listed on the results, but will not count towards awards.

 Aid stations will be placed along the course about every 1.5 to 2.5 miles.
 For locations, please check route map.
 Port-a-Potties will be placed along the course at or near each aid station.
 Water and Gatorade will be provided at each aid station and GU is available at 3 to 6 Aid Stations.

-In 2018, Ultramax Nation will be providing FREE DOWNLOADABLE and SORTABLE by BIB and NAME photos at the Finish Line and along the course.
-See their work during the 2017 Garmin Marathon – www.ultramaxsports.smugmug.com/Garmin-Marathon
+Ultramax Nation will be providing FREE DOWNLOADABLE and SORTABLE by BIB and NAME photos at the Finish Line and along the course.
+See photos page.

 The full marathon, half marathon, and 10K will use disposable bib chip timing through MyLaps.
 Chips will be attached to the back of your race bib.
 The chip does not activate until you cross the start line.
 There will be multiple split times along the course.
 You can track runners with the MOBILE APP.

-There will be 60-80 Port-a-Potties near the Start Line, and two to three at each aid station as well as many others at various locations along the course.
+There will be 60-80 Port-a-Potties near the Start Line, and one to three at each aid station as well as many others at various locations along the course.